AgentSync raises $4.4M for its insurtech compliance service – TechCrunch

 Today the startup has 17 people, and is targeting 22 by the end of the year.
 (It’s investing in its go-to-market functionality post-fundraising.)

-On the personnel side, Knight, the company’s CTO, has built a technical team that is majority women, an unfortunately a rarity in the industry.
+On the personnel side, Knight, the company’s CTO, has built a technical team that is majority women, unfortunately a rarity in the industry.
 She also said that she’s “acutely aware of the equity and pay gaps that exist for women and underrepresented groups across the industry.”

 I haven’t had the chance to talk to too many denizens from the Zenefits alumni, but what’s fun about AgentSync is that it was born effectively out of an effort to fix what went wrong at the unicorn.
 And, it’s found a market for that fix.
 Let’s see how far it can get on $4.4 million.